|

 ADN 214 - Meeting Human Needs VI The focus of this course is on the nursing care of persons who have actual/potential problems related to the health patterns of Cognitive/Perceptual and Coping/Stress.
 Classroom theory and clinical practice integrate all eleven of Gordon’s Functional Health Patterns.
 Also integrated into this course are our beliefs about human caring, the nature of human beings, health and nursing.
 The concepts of hierarchy of human needs and life-cycle are applied to the nursing care of persons with common health problems.
 The nursing process is utilized as the modality through which critical thinking skills are applied in the delivery of care.
 Emphasis is placed on health assessment, health promotion, health restoration, and health maintenance.
 The student provides care to persons in specialty and general medical/surgical units, as well as community settings.
 Students assume the roles of the Associate Degree nurse with increasing autonomy.

-Prerequisite- Corequisite Prerequisites: ADN 105 Meeting Human Needs I, ADN 106 Meeting Human Needs II, BIO 131 Anatomy & Physiology I, BIO 132 Anatomy & Physiology II, ENG 110 College Writing I, HST 210 Pharmacology, PSY 110 General Psychology, PSY 210 Developmental Psychology
+Prerequisite- Corequisite Prerequisites: ADN 106 Meeting Human Needs II, BIO 131 Anatomy & Physiology I, BIO 132 Anatomy & Physiology II, ENG 110 College Writing I, PSY 110 General Psychology, PSY 210 Developmental Psychology, Introduction to Sociology

 PRIOR and Concurrent: CLT 208 Pathogenic Microbiology and CLT 209 Pathogenic Microbiology Laboratory or BIO 150 General Microbiology